 Translated content can reach new potential customers and result in increased sales, as much evidence indicates that people are more likely to buy a product when information is presented in their own language.
-E.g. FAMILO, a Hamburg-based Startup, multiplied its user base from 100.000 to 500.000 registered users after streamlining their translation and localization process by adopting Phrase’s localization platform.

-Return On Investment For Global Websites
+Return on Investment for Global Websites

 Global websites and landing pages represent a critical component in the customer journey.

-You can count page views, likes and shares, but to measure translation effectiveness and ROI, determine how well your content resonates.
+You can count page views, likes, and shares, but to measure translation effectiveness and ROI, determine how well your content resonates.
 Analyse for example why a campaign did well in some markets, but failed in others.

-Translated websites and landing pages lead to higher conversion rates and also translated ads will result in better click-rates, which can be measured and compared easily.
+Translated websites and landing pages lead to higher conversion rates and also translated ads will result in better click rates, which can be measured and compared easily.
 Phrase for example noticed that the average time spent conversion rate for landing pages increased by +17% after localization.

-Gillian Meussig (Co-founder of SEO specialist MOZ) argues “Research indicates that 3 times as many readers of a website will convert to customers if you give them information in their native language.
+Gillian Meussig (Co-founder of SEO specialist MOZ) argues: “Research indicates that 3 times as many readers of a website will convert to customers if you give them information in their native language.
 You don’t need to translate your legal and privacy info pages, but you do need to translate your important landing page and selling pages.
 Not to do so is to turn away 2/3 of your potential business.”

 Translation Cost Savings

 For example, Phrase clients save up to one man-day per language and month.
-Other indicators might be translation reuse (reduced number of words to be localized), improved authoring (standardized words and phrases in source content) or lower cost of per word localization.
+Other indicators might be translation reuse (reduced number of words to be localized), improved authoring (standardized words and phrases in source content), or lower cost of per-word localization.

 Using the right translation management tools and streamlining the localization process can remove unnecessary and repetitive manual work and administrative overhead.